AP Enterprise: al-Qaida’s Syrian cell alarms US

 Khorasan refers to a province under the Islamic caliphate, or religious empire, of old that included parts of Afghanistan.

 Many U.S. officials interviewed for this story would not be quoted by name talking about what they said was highly classified intelligence.
 Some lawmakers who have been briefed on the Khorasan group threat were willing to discuss it in general terms.
-One congressman who declined to be identified in order to discuss intelligence matters used the group's name in conversations with a reporter.
+One member of Congress who declined to be identified in order to discuss intelligence matters used the group’s name in conversations with a reporter.

 The CIA refused to confirm the group’s name or any details in this story.